OCA/delivery-carrier/delivery_state_manual/README.rst

 1. Go to Inventory / Operations and open or create an outgoing pending picking.
-2. In the Additional Info tab, assign it a delivery carrier which is manual.
+2. In the Additional Info tab, assign it a manual delivery carrier.
 3. Validate the picking and you’ll see in the same tab the delivery state info with the shipping date and the shipping state.
 Note: The carrier tracking state fields will not be displayed for being manual.
 4. You will be able to edit the delivery_state field.
+If you set the field to "Shipping recorded in carrier", the "Shipment Date" will be automatically set.
 If you set the field to "Customer delivered" or "Warehouse Delivered", the "Delivery Date" field will be automatically set.
-If you set the field to "Shipping recorded in carrier", the "Shipment Date" will be automatically set.
+If you set a previous state, the dates will be set to false if it corresponds.

 Bug Tracker
 ===========